 We are committed to maintaining cleanliness and comfort for everyone using the space.
 A single-use wipe or liner is used with the eye mask, and single-use hygienic covers are provided for the noise-reducing headphones.
 All items such as squeeze tools, mineral spheres, timers and sensory panels are disinfected with spray after each use.

-Low Sensory Room of PolandCVB at events
+Low Sensory Show Room of PolandCVB at events

-The Low Sensory Room (LSR) by POT PCB is a new solution being introduced at events supported by the Polish Tourism Organisation’s Poland Convention Bureau.
+The Low Sensory Show Room (LSSR) by POT PCB is a new solution being introduced at events supported by the Polish Tourism Organisation’s Poland Convention Bureau.
 This mobile, modular calm zone, designed for meetings of 300 participants and above, raises the standard of congresses, conferences and business events by responding to growing expectations around wellbeing and neurodiversity.

 The solution supports organisers in delivering responsible, inclusive events aligned with the latest trends in participant experience design, while also providing tangible comfort, even within intensive programmes.